 Sciennes Enhanced Transition

-Sciennes’ Support for Learning Specialist, Ms Paula Gilhooly, is currently developing an Enhanced Transition programme for those P7 pupils who may not be eligible for attending JGHS’ six week Enhanced Transition programme, but would still benefit from some additional support in making the transition to high school.
+Sciennes’ Support for Learning Specialist, Ms Paula Gilhooly, has put in place an Enhanced Transition programme for those P7 pupils who may not be eligible for attending JGHS’ six week Enhanced Transition programme, but would still benefit from some additional support in making the transition to high school.

 Non Catchment Enhanced Transition